MariusVanDerWijden/evm-gas-repricings/reports/state_growth_scenarios_report.md

 #### Model assumptions

 - The base fee follows the EIP-1559 design, where block usage above 50% of $G$ leads to an increase in the base fee for the next block, wile a block usage below 50% of $G$ leads to a decrease in the base fee for the next block.
-- With current pricing, blocks occupy on average 50% of $G$, with 30% of that gas allocated to state creation and the remaining to burst resources.
+- With current design, blocks occupy on average 50% of $G$, with 30% of that gas allocated to state creation and the remaining to burst resources.
 - The average block is achieved at equilibrium, when 50% of $G$ is sufficient to cover the demand for state creation and burst resource usage at the price $p$.
 - Both demand curves are modelled with two independent isoelastic models: